gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

-   3. Local DTLS/SCTP finishes any protection operation on buffered user messages and ensures that all protected user message data has been successfully transferred to the remote ULP by waiting for SCTP_SENDER_DRY event defined in section 6.1.9 of {{RFC6458}}.
+   3. Local DTLS/SCTP finishes any protection operation on buffered user messages and ensures that all protected user message data has been successfully transferred to the remote ULP.

    4. Local DTLS/SCTP sends DTLS Close_notify to remote instance of DTLS/SCTP on each and all DTLS connections, keys and session